 Can the Honors Project be completed in more than one semester?
 The number of semesters required for completion, as well as the number of credit hours for the coursework must be agreed on by the Honors Project Sponsor.
 Students often register for their Honors Project coursework only in their graduating semester.
 However, while it is possible to complete the project in one semester, the scope of the project should be substantial and students often require two or more semesters to actually complete their research and document their results for their Honors Project Report.

 How long should the written report be and what format should I use?
 The format of an Honors Project Report is determined by the student's individual department.
 Please refer to the individual department guidelines or contact your Honors Faculty Advisor for specific information.
 Likewise, the report must be approved by the Honors Project Sponsor, Readers, and the Honors Faculty Advisor.
 The quality of the research described within the report is the determining factor regarding its acceptability, however reports are typically 30-40 pages in length.

 May I graduate without completing the project?
-Yes, but completion of the Honors Project is a requirement for graduating from The Williams Honors College.
-If the project is not completed the student can petition to be excused from the Honors College but will still graduate with his/her class.
+Yes, but completion of the Honors Project is a requirement for graduating as a Williams Honors Scholar.
+If the project is not completed the student can petition to withdraw from the Honors College but will still graduate with his/her class.

 What if I don’t complete my project by the deadline?
 The Honors Project must be submitted to the Honors College by the deadline to satisfy the requirements of graduation from The Williams Honors College.
 If a student cannot meet the deadline he/she must contact the Honors College prior to discuss alternatives.